materialsvirtuallab/megnet/README.md

 Faber et al.[6] It contains the B3LYP/6-31G(2df,p)-level DFT calculation results on 130,462 small organic molecules containing up to 9 heavy atoms.

+# Computational requirements

+Training: It should be noted that training MEGNet models, like other deep learning models, is fairly computationally intensive with large datasets.
+In our work, we use dedicated GPU resources to train MEGNet models with 100,000 crystals/molecules.

+Prediction: Once trained, prediction using MEGNet models are fairly cheap.
+For example, the http://megnet.crystals.ai web app runs on a single hobby dyno on Heroku and provides the prediction for any crystal within seconds.

 # References

 1. Battaglia, P. W.; Hamrick, J. B.; Bapst, V.; Sanchez-Gonzalez, A.;